sw-fan-1138/ps-scripts/README.md

 admin_reset_internet_connection.ps1 script resets DNS, IP lease, and Winsock.

-broken_bookmarks_checker.ps1 script creates a CSV file listing broken bookmark links from an HTML bookmarks file.
+broken_bookmarks_checker.ps1 script creates a CSV file that lists broken bookmark links from an HTML bookmarks file.
 Adapted from a script found here: https://swimburger.net/blog/powershell/powershell-script-scan-documentation-for-broken-links

 create_sn_alias.ps1 script updates your PowerShell profile with the alias "sn" that outputs your computer's serial number.

 datetime_object.ps1 script takes a date and time string and converts it to a DateTime object.

-get_usb_parent_output.ps1 script retrieves all connected USB drives' DeviceIDs and outputs them into a text file.
+get_usb_parent_output.ps1 script retrieves all connected USB drives' DeviceIDs and outputs them to a text file.
-Useful for getting a list to import into MS Defender's USB device allow list.

 ping_tracert_os_id.ps1 script is an automated WIP of this process: https://gbhackers.com/operating-systems-can-be-detected-using-ping-command/